dmtrKovalenko/reason-date-fns/README.md

 ## Differences from bs-date-fns

-There is 2:
+There are 2:
-1) This project is exporting to `date-fns` v2
+1) This project is exporting to `date-fns` of v2
 2) And using `FP` submodule.
 So carrying is enabled by default 😎

 ## License